 From Murren, hiking possibilities are endless.
 Our favorite hike is the Northface Trail – a loop above the village.
 Start by walking across the village to the funicular to Allmendhubel (ride included in pass) with a hilltop above town with a restaurant.
 Follow signs for the Northface Trail to meander across ridges and through pastures with views toward the Jungfrau peaks covered in snow.
 It’s about 4 miles, but allow plenty of time to soak in the views.
 Along the way, find several stops for snacks.
 Bring some swiss francs to pay via honor boxes.

-Here you can see the gentle nature of the North Face Trail as it snacks down the mountain side with views all along.
+Here you can see the gentle nature of the North Face Trail as it snakes down the mountain side with views all along.
 There are many other connecting trails, so you have options for sidetrips.
-We took a side trail to walk behind the xxx waterfall as we descended to the village of Gimmelwald.
+We took a side trail to walk behind the Sprutz waterfall as we descended to the village of Gimmelwald.

 Gimmelwald is a tiny village that is the favorite place for Rick Steves.